telekom/testerra-xray-connector/README.md

 #### DefaultSummaryMapper

 This maps Java test methods to Jira *Tests* and Java classes to Jira *Test Sets* by their name, when no keys are present in the annotations.

-Additionally, it creates the issues when they don't exist.
+Please note, that this mapper creates the issues when they don't exist!
+See above for more details how it's work.

 You enable that feature by passing that mapper in your `XrayResultsSynchronizer`.

 ```java
 public class MyXrayResultsSynchronizer extends AbstractXrayResultsSynchronizer {